QBladeOcean/QBladeOceanDocs/docs/source/src/validation/hydrodynamics/me/me.rst

 OC4 Semisubmersible ME Model
 ------------------------------

 The OC4 model was also modelled using the Morison equation only.
-The geometry of the model is the shown in :numref:`fig-OC4ME-QB`.
+The geometry of the model is shown in :numref:`fig-OC4ME-QB`.
 The Morison equation modelling has the advantage of allowing distributed loading during the simulations and hence enable hydroelastic simulations (see :doc:`../hydroelastics/hydroelastics`).
 As a drawback, the hydrodynamic coefficients for the Morison equation are obtained